EmilAltmann/Buzzerino/README.md

 ![The NTC position on the PCB.](https://github.com/EmilAltmann/Buzzerino/blob/main/images/pictures_of_construction/instruction_step_22.jpg "The NTC position on the PCB.")

 The newly formed resistor can now be inserted into the Buzzerino PCB at the position marked TH_NTC.
+**Important:** The printed side of the Buzzerino PCB is the front of the PCB.
+The lower left corner should have our DIGETEC logo!

 ![The NTC with slightly bent leads.](https://github.com/EmilAltmann/Buzzerino/blob/main/images/pictures_of_construction/instruction_step_23.jpg "The NTC with slightly bent leads.")